Rules and Regulations

-- In lots with perpendicular or diagonal parking, the front wheels must be against the curb and the parking decal clearly visible.
+- In lots with perpendicular or diagonal parking, the front wheels must be against the curb and the license plate clearly visible.

 - Parking or driving on curbs, lawns, landscaped areas, traffic islands, or walkways is prohibited.
 Any area not lined as a space, marked with a yellow curb, or designated with a parking sign is a NO PARKING area.

 - Alteration, reproduction, transfer or other misuse of any type of parking permit will result in an automatic referral to Employee Relations or Student Conduct.
 Potential consequences may include disciplinary action up to and including termination of employment and/or criminal prosecution.
 Misuse of a parking permit includes displaying a parking permit on a vehicle that is not registered with Parking Services.
 Misuse of a parking permit also includes operating, owning, or having registered a car with an altered or fraudulent parking permit, or possession of an altered or fraudulent parking permit.
 For example, making a photocopy of your permit is a violation of this policy.
 All violations are subject to a fine of $250 and may result in the permanent revocation of parking privileges.